jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 We again create the call object, and associate it with the model, and finally manually construct a reference grid before calling `emmeans()` to extract marginal means.
-This workflow has the advantage that it requires us to think carefully about the structure of the reference grid.
 We explicitly specify that we want the marginal means estimated at Year = 2014.

 ``` r
 the_call <-  quote(gamm(DO_Median ~ Site +